Guide to Community Forms

 The directory can also be found at this link or in the Tools section of the footer at the bottom of every page on our website.

 Type the name of the candidate, committee, or organization you want to fundraise for in the search box.

 Click the blue magnifying glass button to see the list of results (if you click a name in the dropdown instead, you will go to a contribution page where you can donate to that group).
 You can also find groups by selecting one of the links in the gray box pictured above.

 Both of these actions will return search results that include an orange “Create contribution form” button.
 Once you've found the group you want to fundraise for, click its "Create contribution form" button to start making your community form.

 A pop-up will open where you will fill out your form’s basic information.

 First, give your form a title.
 You will be able to edit your form’s title later, so don’t worry if it is not perfect.

-Then finish the web address for your form by typing a short, simple, memorable word in the “Web address” box.
-This word will not only be part of the unique web address for your form, it will also be the name of your form in your ActBlue Dashboard.
-Pick a short word and make a note of it so you can locate your form in the Contribution Forms tab quickly.
+Then finish the web address for your form by typing a short, simple word in the “Web address” box.
+This word will be part of the unique web address for your form.

-When you click “Save and continue,” you will be taken to a live preview of your contribution form and see the form editor open on the left.
+When you click “Create and continue,” you will be taken to your contribution form and see the form editor open on the left.

 ADD DETAILS TO YOUR FORM